 Due to travel restrictions, Staycations flourished as one of the few remaining sources of leisure demand.
 We interviewed hospitality experts and conducted a survey to gather data on consumers’ behavior and hoteliers’ response with regards to Staycations in Canada and beyond.
 Through this article, we share innovative strategies hoteliers can use to develop competing Staycation packages aiming to attract one of the identified Staycations subsegments: Dreamers, Explorers and Business Staycationers.

 Cincinnati experienced a banner year in 2019, with hotel performance reaching peak levels given the diverse base of lodging demand sources.
 However, since early March 2020, Cincinnati-area hotels have suffered unprecedented declines in demand, similar to most cities in the United States, because of the COVID-19 pandemic.
 Fortunately, lodging performance has improved in recent months, and significant investments throughout the region are forming a good foundation for market recovery.

 The COVID-19 pandemic delivered a substantial blow to Detroit.
 However, the city had one of the lowest RevPAR declines in 2020 among the top 25 markets, with only four leisure-oriented markets performing better.
 Is this a sign of Detroit’s famous resiliency, or was it merely the fact that Metro Detroit had less to lose?

-Since early March of 2020, Greater St. Louis-area hotels have suffered unprecedented declines in demand, similar to most cities in the United States, because of the COVID-19 pandemic.
-How far has the greater St. Louis hotel market fallen?
+In 2020 and early 2021, Anaheim-Santa Ana hotels suffered unprecedented declines in demand, similar to most cities in the United States, because of the COVID-19 pandemic.
 How does this compare to the last recession?
-What will the recovery look like?
+What factors are contributing to the recovery?